buren/git-story/README.md

 * `git git-story-update` gets the latest version of git-story.
 * `git git-story-extend` add new git-story extension to git.
 * `git git-story` list git-story extensions.
-* `trail` shows the last common commit with current branch
+* `git trail` shows the last common commit with current branch
-* `neck` show commits until first branching point
+* `git neck` show commits until first branching point
-* `branch-status` shows current branch status
+* `git branch-status` shows current branch status
-* `churn` count number of changes for each file
+* `git churn` count number of changes for each file
-* `conflicted` list files with merge-conflicts
+* `git conflicted` list files with merge-conflicts
-* `create-branch` create and checkout a new branch on remote and local
+* `git create-branch` create and checkout a new branch on remote and local
-* `delete-branch` delete branch from remote and local
+* `git delete-branch` delete branch from remote and local
-* `divergence` show the difference between current branch and the same remote
+* `git divergence` show the difference between current branch and the same remote
-* `git-story` list git-story extensions
+* `git git-story` list git-story extensions
 * Show statistics for repository

         git stat <type>